-A formal document required by the LGPS Regulations, which must be updated at the conclusion of the formal valuation.
-This is completed by the actuary and confirms the contributions to be paid by each employer (or pool of employers) in the Fund until the next formal valuation is completed.
+A formal document required by the LGPS Regulations, which must be updated at least every three years at the conclusion of the formal valuation.
+This is completed by the actuary and confirms the contributions to be paid by each employer (or pool of employers) in the Fund for the three year period until the next valuation is completed.